Greek Volunteer Guard: Lawsuit against Takis Michas

 In 2009, Stavros Vitalis, a representative of the Greek volunteers, announced that he was suing Michas over allegations in his book Unholy Alliance.
 Vitalis maintained that the volunteers were members of the Bosnian Serb army who had taken part in what he described as the town's "re-occupation".
 In his press statement he acknowledged that "I was present with a group of senior Serb officers in all the operations for the re-occupation of Srebrenica by the Serbs".
 This was despite Vitalis having told the journalist Barnaby Phillips that, although in Bosnia, he was not at Srebrenica when it fell to the Serbs.

 Vitalis also claimed that Greek volunteers travelled to the conflict area with the knowledge of senior Greek politicians.
 Michas focused on inaction : "No-one tried to stop them and the Greek legal authorities made no attempt to assist the work of the International Criminal Tribunal for the former Yugoslavia at The Hague by pursuing inquiries about crimes the volunteers may have committed themselves or known about".

 The suit against Michas was funded by an umbrella group of right-wing Greek nationalists.

 The campaigning organisation Reporters Sans Frontieres urged the Greek court to dismiss the legal action, which it described as "surreal" and a clear case of judicial harassment.
 Referring to the quality, thoroughness, and courage of Michas's reporting of the Greek "volunteers"'military support to the Bosnian Serbs, and successive Greek governments' reluctance to investigate the issue, the organisation found the "self-censorship" of the Greek political class and media about the presence of any Greek paramilitaries or mercenaries forces in Bosnia and Herzegovina during the Srebrenica massacre, "surprising and disturbing".
 Reporters Sans Frontieres called for further examination of the role of the Greek authorities.

 On 17 September, shortly before the court hearing was due to commence, Vitalis withdrew from the action.

 Public inquiry

 In 2005, Greek deputy Andreas Andrianopoulos called for an investigation.
 On 10 July 2005, 163 Greek academics, politicians, journalists and political activists issued a call for Greece to officially apologise to the victims of Srebrenica for any Greek presence in the area of the massacre.
 After asserting that the Greek public had been "misinformed" about the alliance with the Bosnian Serb forces, their statement called for the Greek state to apologise publicly to the families of the victims, to indict the Greek 'volunteers' who had been present in Bosnia alongside Karadzic and Mladic and who had dishonoured the Greek flag by raising it over the carnage at Srebrenica, and to pursue the 'supposedly unknown' people who had manipulated them.

-In 2006, the Minister of Justice, Anastasios Papaligouras, commissioned an inquiry which has yet to report.
+In 2006, the Minister of Justice, Anastasios Papaligouras, commissioned an inquiry and in 2011, a judge said there was not enough evidence to proceed.